FilippoMazzara/Progetto_IFO/README.md

 ## Basic Usage

-When GeneApp starts you will see the blank overview page where you can upload your data.
+When GeneApp starts you will be greeted by the home page from where you can start navigating the app.
 To close the application close the browser window and then click `Stop`.
 The GeneApp process will stop and the browser window will close (Chrome) or gray-out.
 The main section of the app is the overview page, this is where the users will find all the important functions.
 The two main services are the comparison between somatic and germline data sets and the combining of multiple different data sets.
-They mainly differ in their purposes and in the way the data is presented but both work with very similar UI elements and workflows, so I’ll quickly go over them.
+They mainly differ in their purposes and in the way the data is presented but both work with very similar UI elements and workflows, so I will quickly go over them.

-- From the sidebar a user can decide whether to upload a file/s from it’s local filesystem, or to chose from a set of files that are hosted on the server.
+- From the sidebar a user can decide whether to upload a file/s from it’s local filesystem, or to choose from a set of files that are hosted on the server.
 In the [Advanced Usage](#advanced-usage) section you can find all the details about the formatting of files and the inner workings of the conversions.

-  After a brief loading, if everything worked out, the chosen data should be ready to explore and you should have a few tools at your disposal, let’s see them:
+  After a brief loading, if everything worked out, the chosen data should be ready to explore and you should have a few tools at your disposal, in particular:

-- In the main panel of the selected view you’ll have the table containing your data in the center, you can navigate it and you are also able to select rows to copy, reorder the columns through a drag and drop and filter the records through the filters present on top of the table and in the sidebar.
+- In the main panel of the selected view you will have the table containing your data in the center, you can navigate it and you are also able to select rows to copy, reorder the columns through a drag and drop and filter the records through the filters present on top of the table and in the sidebar.

-- Both in the main panel and in the statistics panel you’ll find some useful and interactive stats and plots.
+- Both in the main panel and in the statistics panel you will find some useful and interactive stats and plots.

-- From the sidebar you can chose to hide and show columns, show and then apply various filters and to export the explored data in various formats with a wide array of options.
+- From the sidebar you can choose to hide and show columns, show and then apply various filters and to export the explored data in various formats with a wide array of options.

 All the UI elements should be pretty friendly and intuitive to use, if you find yourself having problems there are some useful tool tips sprinkled along the UI.
-In the Help page you’ll find more helpful tips and all the useful links and contact information.
-The app should also be working perfectly on mobile but there could be some quirks that are not yet addressed.
+In the Help page you will find more helpful tips and the app’s guide.
+In the About page there are all the useful links, licenses and contact information.

 ## Advanced Usage